How to choose Gardening Shoes

 Some people do prefer to wear a sturdy pair of leather shoes such as walking boots.
 If you are doing lots of digging and using tools it can be handy to feel that your feet are well protected from accidental slips of the garden fork for example.
 Some of the best all leather walking shoes can certainly do a good job and its worth looking at UK brands such as Brasher and Berghaus for some serious walking footwear that will double up in the garden.
 However remember all that lacing up that’s needed before you go outside so only go this route if you are planning on staying outside for the whole day with no need to pop inside for a cuppa or to collect that packet of seeds you left on the kitchen table!

 There is strong evidence to suggest that gardening shoes that can be wiped down and washed are a good approach and as long as you can get the right blend of comfort and flexibility the rubber boot approach is favoured amongst many serious gardeners.
 However be warned!
 You will find lots of folk out there who claim to be selling “rubber” boots but in reality they are selling nothing of the kind.
 It’s a lazy description that hides a darker truth which is that many waterproof wellies are infact made of oil based chemicals.
 These materials are extracted from the earth at great environmental cost and then processed in ways which can be pretty harmful to health in the production stage or in the waste-disposal stage.
-We are talking here about PVC ( often very shiney in appearance so they are easy to spot) and eva or polyurethane foam products ( those big spongey looking clogs often made with holes in the design).
+We are talking here about PVC ( often very shiney in appearance so they are easy to spot) and eva or polyurethane foam products ( for example those big spongey looking clogs often made with holes in the design).
 Both of these materials are simply squirted into a mould in a machine and the fully formed shoe or boot pops out the other side.
 The use of oil based non renewables and the quick manufacturing process are 2 of the reasons that these types of shoes are often very cheap.
 And we arent the only ones to note the benefts of rubber over PVC and the like, check this other article on the subject.

 Can gardening shoes have too much style over substance?

-And now we get to the heart if the matter!
+And now we get to the heart of the matter!
 Until now your average gardening shoe may have been practical and comfortable, it might have been hard wearing and easy to clean.
 But it was rarely stylish.
 Infact for generations gardeners have had to make a choice between style OR substance and knowing everything we know about the demands of the sole design, foot access, materials and fit we think its fair to say that until now women gardeners have had to make do with ugly gardening shoes.
 Well the great news is that now things have changed and Poddy and Black have produced a range of gardening shoes that allows you to look great AND be a gardener!
 Dare we say it we think you can still look stylish in the garden even when you have the weeding, the watering, the digging and the compost turning to do!
 Check us out😊